RTEMS/rtems-docs/c-user/config/general.rst

 CONFIGURE_VERBOSE_SYSTEM_INITIALIZATION
 ---------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_VERBOSE_SYSTEM_INITIALIZATION``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the system initialization is verbose.

-NOTES:
+.. rubric:: NOTES:

 You may use this feature to debug system initialization issues.
 The :c:func:`printk` function is used to print the information.

 ..
 Generated from spec:/acfg/if/zero-workspace-automatically

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_ZERO_WORKSPACE_AUTOMATICALLY
 .. index:: clear C Program Heap